CrowdDotDev/crowd.dev/README.md

   </a>

-  <h2 align="center">The open source Community OS, built with developers in mind.</h2>
+  <h2 align="center">The community-led growth platform, built with developers in mind.</h2>

   <p align="center">
     <br>